programmfabrik/fylr-gitbook/for-system-administrators/installation/windows.md

 * `webfrontend/` The static webfrontend files.
 * `resources/` more files for fylr, e.g. translations.

+# Windows path length

+The shorter the path of your fylr installation directory, the less likely your installation will fail processing files due to exceeding the [length limit](https://learn.microsoft.com/en-us/windows/win32/fileio/maximum-file-path-limitation?tabs=registry).
+So prefer `C:\fylr` over `C:\user\adam doe\Desktop\software-project\fylr-v6.4.0\unpacked`.
+Fylr newer than v6.3.1 will try to use only short internal file names, but every little bit helps.
+Same for Libre Office installation (more about that below).

 # Get the dependencies

 Bare bone minimum: Elasticsearch